 Water Resource Preservation

-By clarifying inputs, processes, and outputs involving water resources in its business activities, Mazda is promoting initiatives to efficiently use these valuable resources (i.e., utilizing water resources without wasteful use).
-We thereby seek to minimize water usage and circulating water resources by treating used water so that it is the same quality as when it was taken from nature.
-To advance these initiatives, the Water Resource Group※ was established consisting of members in charge of water resource conservation.
+To advance these initiatives, the Water Resource Group* was established consisting of members involved in water resource conservation.
 Six major themes have been defined for the activities of this group: (1) Elimination of wasteful use, (2) Reduction, (3) Reuse, (4) Recycling, (5) Utilization of rainwater, water sludge, and waste fluid, and (6) Building of communities and systems and development of human resources.
-Moreover, the group is divided into two teams that are tasked with analyzing current conditions and responding to issues identified during said analyses.
-The Water Resource Group has also started sharing information on initiatives at domestic plants with overseas plants as well as supporting overseas plants’ efforts to address relevant issues.
+Moreover, the group is divided into two teams that are tasked with analyzing current conditions, responding to issues, sharing information on initiatives with overseas plants, and supporting overseas plants' efforts to address relevant issues.

-Studies models in the field of wastewater treatment and reviews models and implements trials in the field of water intake
+- Recycling and Circulation Team: Studies models in the field of wastewater treatment and reviews models and implements trials in the field of water intake

-【Appropriate Use and Reuse】
+Use Minimization and Reuse

-【Recycling of Wastewater and Utilization of Rainwater】
+Recycling of Wastewater and Utilization of Rainwater

-Recycling of less-polluted water, such as hand washing water and air conditioning drainage, through simple recycling systems so that it can be used together with stored rainwater for flushing toilets, watering green spaces, and other applications at Mazda sites
+- Recycling of less-polluted water, such as hand washing water and air conditioning drainage, through simple recycling systems so that it can be used together with stored rainwater for flushing toilets, watering green spaces, and other applications at Mazda sites